Kabuki syndrome: Diagnosis

-Kabuki syndrome is diagnosed clinically (through identifying symptoms, physical exams, and lab results), most commonly by a geneticist.
-Alternatively, it may be discovered using genetic testing (whole exome or whole genome sequencing).

 Diagnosis can be difficult given the large spectrum of disease.
 The fact that some patients do not carry one of the two known mutations or can carry multiple mutations complicates the diagnosis further.
+In 2017, researchers published work that showed people with Kabuki syndrome have a unique pattern of DNA methylation.
+This unique methylation pattern may lead to new ways to diagnose Kabuki syndrome in those who do not show mutations in KMT2D or KDM6A, but still present with a Kabuki syndrome phenotype.

 Screening

 Due to its rarity, Kabuki syndrome is not screened for in routine prenatal testing including blood tests, chorionic villus sampling (CVS), or amniocentesis.
 Although not routine for the general population, if Kabuki syndrome is a specific concern (i.e. expectant mother who has been diagnosed with Kabuki syndrome or sibling with KS), it is possible to test for one of the specific mutations.
 This prenatal testing does require a CVS or amniocentesis.
 However Kabuki syndrome is usually not inherited and therefore most cases do not have a positive family history.
 Kabuki syndrome can have positive screening tests, such as cystic hygroma seen on nuchal translucency ultrasound screening, although these findings are non-specific and have a wide differential diagnosis.